 The camera already contains data for lens peripheral illumination correction, chromatic aberration correction, and distortion correction for approx. 30 lenses.
 If you select [Enable], the peripheral illumination correction, chromatic aberration correction, and distortion correction will be applied automatically for any lens whose correction data is registered in the camera.

-With EOS Utility (EOS software), you can check which lenses have their correction data for unregistered lenses.
-For details, refer to the EOS Utility Instruction Manual (p.168) on the Software Instruction Manual CD-ROM.
+With EOS Utility (EOS software), you can check the lenses of which correction data is registered in the camera.
+You can also register the correction data for unregistered lenses.
+For details, refer to the EOS Utility Instruction Manual (p.171).

-MENU Reducing Flicker
+MENU Reducing Flicker★